 - You cannot use the WordPress upgrade feature.
 In order to upgrade WordPress, you must wait until a new version is available in the package center.
 Synology does not upgrade WordPress immediately when a new release is public.

-We will dive into more technical aspects and how you can adjust WordPress on Synology for an even better experience and eliminate some mentioned drawbacks in the next part.
+In the next part, we will dive into more technical aspects and how you can adjust WordPress on Synology for an even better experience and eliminate some mentioned drawbacks.

 Why I’m not able to upgrade WordPress from the Dashboard?

 I have no idea why Synology decided to disable upgrade possibilities.
 So let us find out what the reason is.
-Let’s go to the File Station, (on the Synology dashboard), web-packages, folder ‘wordpress’, look for the file ‘wp-config.php. right-click and open it with the text editor – I use the text editor from the package center – We are looking for this in ‘wp-config-php’
+Let’s go to the File Station (on the Synology dashboard), web-packages, folder ‘WordPress’, and look for the file ‘wp-config.php. right-click and open it with the text editor – I use the text editor from the package center – We are looking for this in ‘wp-config-php’

 define( ‘AUTOMATIC_UPDATER_DISABLED’, true );